mrapp-ke/MLRL-Boomer/doc/testbed/arguments.inc.rst

 * ``-h`` or ``--help`` prints a description of all available command line arguments.

-* ``-v`` or ``--version`` prints information about the program, including the program's version and the version of Python packages and shared libraries it uses.
+* ``-v`` or ``--version`` prints information about the program's version, as well as the Python packages, shared libraries and third-party dependencies it uses.

 * ``--data-split`` (Default value = ``train-test``)